-Registration for DTC prefix courses within the CP is through department permission.
+Registration for DTC prefix courses within the CP requires department permission.
 A Program Director/advisor will send the courses with CRNs to the students for each semester for registration purposes.
 This will happen for the first through last semester of the CP.
-Note: Students are guaranteed spots in all of the DTC prefix courses within the Program that require department permission, so registration permission may not happen before the start of registration.
-MS-CP students are responsible for registering for STAT 502 and should reach out to the course instructor for an override as needed.
-DTC 358 is a General Education course and therefore does not require department permission for registration.
+Note: Students are guaranteed spots in all of the DTC prefix courses within the Program.
+Therefore, registration permission may not be processed before the start of registration.
+MS CP students are responsible for registering for STAT 502 and should reach out to the course instructor for an override as needed.
+DTC 358 is a General Education course and therefore does not require department permission for registration, although MS CP students will need to request an override because of their graduate status.
 Students can (and should) register for this course as early in the registration process as possible for the semester during which they plan to take the course.
 Spots in a specific section are not guaranteed for DTC 358.